 Nassau Travel Information

-- Looking for something to watch while packing for your flight to Nassau?
+- Looking for something to watch while packing for your flight?
 Nassau plays an important part in several of the James Bond films, acting as both a setting and a filming location.
 “Thunderball”, starring Sean Connery as 007, is the Bond blockbuster that spotlights Nassau, while “Casino Royale”, starring Daniel Craig, also features Nassau.

 - The Atlantis Resort, located on Nassau’s Paradise Island, is famous for its luxurious accommodations and The Dig, the world’s largest open-air marine habitat home to stingrays, dolphins, sharks and hundreds of other swimming species.
 The Atlantis has been prominently featured in several television shows and feature films, and several popular music acts from the United States, including N*Sync and the Jonas Brothers, have performed or are scheduled to perform at the exclusive resort.

-- If you’re hoping to explore the surrounding islands before your return Nassau flight, take advantage of the numerous inter-island ferries servicing the Bahamian archipelago and spend the day touring Harbor Island.
+- If you’re hoping to explore the surrounding islands, take advantage of the numerous inter-island ferries servicing the Bahamian archipelago and spend the day touring Harbor Island.
 There are plenty of island tour packages available that include boat travel as well as an introductory tour of Harbor Island.

 - The world suffers from a bad case of pirate fever courtesy the explosive popularity of Disney’s “Pirates of the Caribbean” franchise.
 The Pirates of Nassau Museum brilliantly chronicles Nassau’s history as the base of operations for the real pirates of the Caribbean.
 Practice your pirate lingo and your best Captain Jack Sparrow impersonation, and head to the museum for a fun and funky day off the beach.